|

 Incidentally, because it's such a brute, I found it better to drink from

+a broad-rimmed glass like the Reidel Cab/Merlot glasses.
 Day 2: Tame light nose of violets and blackberries, but the

 alcohol is starting to stand out front and centre.
 Hints of liquorice